…or how we are disadvantaged by rigid NT structures, procedures and ways of communicating

 At work I usually feel more comfortable emailing rather than speaking BUT I spend a long time trying to get the words and tone right, not always successfully, and management are wary of emails because putting things in writing makes them official. stuckinmute again.

 It takes forever for me to put together something like a report — again the order of things is scrambled in my head like spaghetti.
 A colleague and I were asked to write a short report on our involvement in a conference.
-My colleague had done this and emailed the report before I had got off the starting blocks.
-I also find it virtually impossible to take a view on ‘how things went’, and dread this question.
-Until others start to discuss, I just don’t know.
+My colleague had done this and emailed the report before I had got off the starting blocks. *Though when given time I can, and have, produced reports, (both in video form and conventional) that are thorough, of an extremely high professional standard, are visually engaging, and contain important observations and detail that others would have missed.*

 At meetings I get stressed because I am always trying to process something said a few sentences before so miss what follows, and if I get the courage to ask for something to be repeated, often get looks that say ‘Were you not listening?!’